GMC-DRL/Symbol/README.md

 # SYMBOL: Generating Flexible Black-Box Optimizers through Symbolic Equation Learning
 [![ArXiv](https://img.shields.io/badge/arXiv-2402.02355-b31b1b.svg)](https://arxiv.org/abs/2402.02355)

 This is the python implementation of our paper "[Symbol: Generating Flexible Black-Box Optimizers Through Symbolic Equation Learning](https://arxiv.org/abs/2402.02355)", which is accepted as a poster paper in ICLR 2024.
+Our Symbol shows impressive balance between exploration and exploitation, which can be observed in the animation below (Ours in the left).

 ![Animation](fig/animation.gif)